-3. The damage to the oppressed groups' attitude toward themselves, causing them to believe racist misinformation about themselves, other members of their group, and other groups of Native and Indigenous people and Global Majority people
+them to believe racist misinformation about themselves, other members of their group, and other groups of people of color

 All three forms of damage can be healed if people can be listened to well and supported to release their accumulated hurts.
 Doing this healing work frees people's minds from the damage of racism and allows people to feel good about and value themselves.
 It can help people think about how racism is acted out in the environmental movement and the broader society, and how that can be addressed.
-It can help people understand how racism limits our thinking about climate policy.
 It can help people cooperate across lines of oppression and take action to set things right.